Primary result

 New Jersey sales tax sounds simple until you are actually trying to budget a receipt, compare product prices, or estimate the final checkout total.
 The state has a general sales tax rate that applies to most taxable purchases, but shoppers and small-business owners still need a fast way to turn a subtotal into the amount that hits the card.
 That is what this calculator does: it converts the retail subtotal into tax and total using a clean planning interface.

 The key terms here are subtotal, tax rate, taxable amount, and receipt total.
 A proper sales-tax calculator starts with the pre-tax amount, applies the current rate, and then adds any shipping or planning line items you want to model.
 That makes the result more useful than a mental estimate because it separates price from tax.
+Once the receipt total is clear, many households pivot to wage tools in this cluster, such as the Gusto paycheck calculator or the no tax on overtime calculator, to align spending with take-home pay.

 | Scenario | Rate | Use |